maksskuza/colorms/README.md

 Username: test
 Password: Color.test

+## Usage

+To start the application you can simply type on terminal:
+`npm-start`

 ## Description

 COLOR.MS is a simple, color guessing game.
 Based on rgb or hex representation, you have to choose the correct color.